 So native storage can be a good thing when you can afford neither the performance hit of shredding, nor of LOB storage, nor of any available hybrid.
 It also could be good if getting good performance from non-native storage, while possible, would create undue burdens on application development, or if there’s some other reason one or both of the shredding and LOB approaches isn’t viable.

 One nice feature is that native-XML storage has almost no downside, at least if you get it from the high-end DBMS vendors.
 IBM, Oracle, and Microsoft have all worked out ways to have integrated query parsing and query optimization, while letting storage be more or less separate.
 More precisely, Oracle actually still sticks everything into one data store (hence the lack of native XML support), but allows near-infinite flexibility in how it is accessed.
 Microsoft has already had separate servers for tabular data, text, and MOLAP, although like Sybase, it doesn’t have general datatype extensibility that it can expose to customers, or exploit itself to provide a great variety of datatypes.
 IBM has had Oracle-like extensibility all along, although it hasn’t been quite as aggressive at exploiting it; now it’s introduced a separate-server option for XML.
-Both Microsoft and IBM claim that their administrative tools are slick enough that the DBA has extra work from their offerings than would be present in a true single-server solution.
+Both Microsoft and IBM claim that their administrative tools are slick enough that the DBA has little extra work from their offerings than would be present in a true single-server solution.

 So how does the storage actually work?
 The basic idea is exactly what you’d think.
 Data is stored in name-value pairs, with pointers connecting parents to children.
 The secret sauce (and here I have less detail than I’d like) is the extra information that’s stored, either at the nodes directly, or in an overarching index.
 Obviously, there’s a tradeoff between update and retrieval speed.
 And equally obviously, I need to learn more of the particulars.